 ‘ALGORITHM OF THE SOUL’

-LOGLINE: A loser’s journey from rock bottom in LA to a life of profound meaning in Seoul — and maybe a place in history.
+LOGLINE: A loser’s journey from rock bottom in LA to a life in Seoul — and maybe a place in history.

 FORMAT: Live action feature film